UFOMelkor/DkplusCrud/docs/controller.md

 ## Actions

-Instead of writing actions you can simple add them to the controller:
+Instead of writing actions, you can easily add them to the controller:

 ```php
 use DkplusCrud\Controller\Controller;